 In Germany, a freelancer is “a person who exercises one of the free professions independently, without functioning as a business, a partnership, or being employed with a full-time, part-time or remote contract.”
-This guide includes everything you, as a freelancer, need to know about VAT in Germany in a nutshell.
+This guide includes everything you, as a freelancer, need to know about VAT rates and obligations in Germany in a nutshell.
 Let's get started!

 There are three different VAT rates in Germany, and freelancers must charge the amount that applies to their products and services: